Nnamdi-spl/Ansible_servers/README.md

 This Ansible project updates and installs packages to remote nodes hosted in the cloud.The servers are grouped and updated based on the server name and type.
+This is a demo project